 Your Pets Veterinarian and Kennel

-If you have a pet it will be important to notify your veterinarian and kennel.
-Remember your pets health history will be important for your new health provider to have.
+If you have a pet, it will be essential to notify your veterinarian and kennel.
+Remember, your pet’s health history will be necessary for your new health provider to have.
 This is one of the things discussed in how to move with pets.
 Use these thirteen tips for moving with pets to make your life less stressful.

 Bank or Credit Union

 Your bank account will need to be updated with your new home address.
 Any lenders you’re doing business with should be notified about your address change.

 Update your address to make sure your banking documents come to you directly.
 Don’t forget the bank will need to update your new address with any debit cards in use.
 To avoid any potential identity theft issues, it will be prudent to visit the bank in person.